noxonsu/dash.onout.org/docs/howtobackend.md

 # FAQ
 Q: Can you change the data?
-A: No we can't.
+A: No, we can't.
 Only who defined variable can change it.
-Also we save your address as "domain admin" and noone can edit variables which name starts from your domain name
+Also, we save your address as "domain admin" and no one can edit variables which name starts from your domain name

-Q: Do i need to create tx for every variable?
+Q: Do I need to create TX for every variable?
-A: You can use arrays and json to store structured data.
+A: You can use arrays and JSON to store structured data.

-Q: if i forgot to define variable on my domain, can someone do this?
+Q: if I forgot to define a variable on my domain, can someone do this?
 A: No, we save your address